scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 5:34
 to both the staging project and the metrics scope
 5:36
-we're adding this project to.
+we’re adding this project to.
 5:39
-Let's execute this request, authenticate, and confirm 5:42 that the operation is done.
+Let’s execute this request, authenticate, and confirm 5:42 that the operation is done.
 5:44